R2NorthstarTools/VTOL/README.md

 # Troubleshooting
-* If you see one of the following error messages Simply click "Yes" and the application will attempt to fix the issue by downloading the required dependacies
+* If you see one of the following error messages Simply click "Yes" and the application will attempt to fix the issue.

 ![image](https://user-images.githubusercontent.com/23240514/150569733-e1142d29-54f3-4842-b34a-81520e293f0c.png)